Last Updated on December 15, 2020 by Susheel Chandradhas

 Here’s a short list of problems that you may encounter on your journey of discovery in photography, along with an equally short list of fixes to get you back on the road.

-Red, Alien-like eyes that appear to infest regular human-beings when using on-camera flash.
+Sometime, you see people with red, alien-like eyes that appear to infest regular human-beings when using on-camera flash.

 Blur is when objects in the frame or photograph seem soft, blurry (duh!) or streaky.

-There are two main reasons, actually.
+There are two main reasons actually:

-- Relatively fast moving objects
+- Relatively fast moving objects.

 - Soft, or incorrect, focus